openstreetmap/iD/data/presets/README.md

 Bitmap images should be at least 100x100px to look good at 50x50pt on high-resolution screens.

+##### `matchScore`

+A number that ranks this preset against others that match the feature.

+For example, a feature with `amenity=cafe` and `building=commercial` will match the Cafe preset instead of the Commercial Building preset because Commercial Building has a lower `matchScore`.

+The default is `1.0`.

 ##### `name`

 The primary name of the feature type in American English.

 Upon merging with `master`, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.

+This property is required.
+There is no default.

 ##### `replacement`